maelfabien/Multimodal-Emotion-Recognition/Video/README.md

 # Live prediction

 Since the input data is centered around the face, making a live prediction requires :
-- identifying the face
+- identifying the faces
+- then, for each face :
-- zooming on it
+  - zoom on it
-- applying grayscale
+  - apply grayscale
-- reducing dimension to match input data
+  - reduce dimension to match input data

 The face identification is done using a pre-trained Histogram of Oriented Gradients model.
 For further information, check the following article : https://maelfabien.github.io/tutorials/face-detection/#b-the-integral-image